kidscancode/godot_recipes/src/content/3D/debug_overlay.md

 ## Solution

-Debug drawing in 2D is quite convenient. `CanvasItem` provides a range of primitive drawing methods to use in the `_draw()` callback.
+Debug drawing in 2D is quite convenient. {{< gd-icon CanvasItem2D >}}`CanvasItem` provides a range of primitive drawing methods to use in the `_draw()` callback.
 In 3D, things are not quite so simple.
 One solution is to use `ImmediateGeometry` to manually create meshes, but this is very cumbersome and inconvenient for quick debugging.

 A better solution is to stick with the `CanvasItem` draw methods.
 To do so, we need to project the positions in 3D space onto the 2D viewport.
-Fortunately, `Camera` can do this for us using its `unproject_position()` method.
+Fortunately, {{< gd-icon Camera3D >}}`Camera` can do this for us using its `unproject_position()` method.

 ### Setting up

-For the display layer, add a `CanvasLayer` containing a `Control` to your 3D scene and add a script to the `Control`.
+For the display layer, add a {{< gd-icon CanvasLayer >}}`CanvasLayer` containing a {{< gd-icon Control >}}`Control` to your 3D scene and add a script to the `Control`.

 ![alt](/godot_recipes/img/3d_debug_03.png)

 As an example, let's assume this drawing control has a reference to the player node, and we want to draw the node's `velocity` vector.
-We also have a reference to the Camera node.
+We also have a reference to the {{< gd-icon Camera3D >}}`Camera` node.
 More about how we'll add those references later.

 ```gdscript
 var player